microsoft/azure-oracle/InterConnect-1/README.md

 1. Next, run the `terraform apply` command as follows:

-    `$ terraform apply -var-file ./../input/express_route_input.json`
+    `$ terraform apply -var-file ./input/express_route_input.json`

 1. This will create the required Azure resources.
 You will see the output as follows.
 Please copy the `expressroute_service_key`. **You will need it to create the OCI FastConnect Circuit**.

     ![](./../_images/express_route_service_key.png)

 #### What will this do?
 Running through the above instructions will create an ExpressRoute circuit with Oracle Cloud Infrastructure as the provider.
-In addition, ExpressRoute peering of type 'AzurePrivatePeering' will be setup.
-This requires specifying a private IP space of /29, which is non overlapping to either your Azure VNET or your OCI VCN.
+In addition, ExpressRoute peering of type 'AzurePrivatePeering' will be setup once your Oracle FastConnect circuit is provisioned (manually).
+This requires specifying two private IP address spaces of /30 each, which is non overlapping to either your Azure VNET or your OCI VCN.
 Careful planning must be done to ensure that the address space does not overlap.
-The /29 IP space will be split into two subnets of /30, which will be used to setup the tunnel with Oracle Cloud Infrastructure.
-Two subnets are setup to ensure a redundant connection between the two clouds.
-If setting up the inter-connect manually, please refer to the documentation for further details. ##TODO: Add documentation link.
+The IP address space will be used to setup the connection with Oracle Cloud Infrastructure.
+Two links are setup to ensure a redundant connection between the two clouds.
+If setting up the inter-connect manually, please refer to the [Interconnect documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-azure-oci-networking) for further details.

-At the end of provisioning, The ExpressRoute service key will be output, which will be required to setup the Oracle FastConnect circuit.
+At the end of provisioning, The ExpressRoute service key will be output, which will be required to setup the Oracle FastConnect circuit & Dynamic Routing Gateway.

 ### Setting up the Oracle FastConnect Circuit

-TODO> Setup FastConnect, VCN and DRG
+The Oracle FastConnect setup hasn't been automated yet.
+Please refer to the [Oracle documentation](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/azure.htm) for more details on setting up Oracle FastConnect.

+## Next Steps

+Once your FastConnect circuit has been provisioned, navigate to the [InterConnect-2](./../InterConnect-2) folder and follow the instructions.

+## Deleting/De-provisioning the Interconnect Link

+The interconnect cannot be deprovisioned using Terraform.
+You can follow the manual steps listed below or use the corresponding REST API or SDKs to deprovision the interconnect.

+1. Delete the connection between the Virtual Network Gateway and the Express Route circuit in Azure.
+1. Delete/deprovision the FastConnect circuit in OCI.
+1. Delete/deprovision the ExpressRoute circuit in Azure.

+More information on this topic can be found in the [Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-azure-oci-networking).

 # Terraform Variables